openaps/docs/docs/docs/Resources/Deprecated-Pi/Pi-setup.md

 ## WARNING - THE RASPBERRY PI IS A DEPRECATED (NOT-RECOMMENDED) SETUP OPTION.
 We suggest you look to the top of the docs for information on the currently recommended hardware setup instead.
 (July 2017)

 There are multiple options when it comes to Raspberry Pi.
 Most of the instructions are older and many updates have happened since these were written.
 However I am leaving those for now for people with older Pi's or older setups that they wish to maintain.
 As time progresses most of these can/will phase out as people update systems.
 I am going to focus on setting up the Pi3 and the Pi zero w from start to finish using the TI CC1111 radio stick.
 Your operating system used to setup does not matter.
 You will use pixal and putty.
 Pixal is on the Pi and putty or any other terminal emulator can be downloaded to any system.
 The same setup will work for both.
 And the SD cards can be interchanged between both.
-For this setup goto ### New Path below this paragraph.
+For this setup goto New Path below this paragraph.

+## New Path

-Setting Up Your Raspberry Pi using Windows
+### Setting Up Your Raspberry Pi using Windows

 Before I start.
 I have a couple of recommendations.
 Many of you want to get by as "low cost" as possible.
 I understand that.
 However; from what I have read; the Hybrid artificial pancreases are slated to cost around $6000.00 in the upcoming years once proven and allowed by all insurances.
 IF you met your deductible and if you have the standard 20% (IF you have really good insurance) that will be $1200.00 you will pay.
 So the recommendations are small in comparison but will make life much easier.
 This is a device to control your or child’s insulin pump.

-I recommend the The following:
+### I recommend the The following:

 Cana kit.
 Roughly $34.00 It has all converter cables.
 And it has the Pi certified SD card with NOOBS installed in its’ own partition.
 This allows you to format card later if need be and NOOBS will still be on the card to quickly reload OS.
 Power supply.
 And the SD/USB converter (if buying a Pi 3)

 TI CC1111 Radio stick.
 Extremely strong radio signal to the pump.

-USB Hub allows you to plug in keyboard and mouse at the same time when working with setup.
-14.99 for a really good setup. https://www.amazon.com/gp/product/B01LXGABXY/ref=oh_aui_detailpage_o05_s00?ie=UTF8&psc=1
+A USB Hub designed for the Pi Zero allows you to plug in keyboard and mouse at the same time when working with setup.
+I paid 14.99 for a really good one. https://www.amazon.com/gp/product/B01LXGABXY/ref=oh_aui_detailpage_o05_s00?ie=UTF8&psc=1

 I use the following battery. $17.99 for the pi zero w.
 It gives me 15 hours with more to spare.
 I have experienced 0 voltage drops and it has all of the safety features.
 It DOES NOT have pass through charging.
 But I charge it while I sleep and I plug my pi into electrical outlet.